Kangji/study-archive/python/runtime/06_poetry.md

 By default, Poetry creates a virtual environment as `{cache-dir}/virtualenvs/{project_name}-{tag}-py{python_version}`.
 You can change the `cache-dir` value by editing the Poetry configuration.
-Additionally, you can use the `virtualenvs.in-project` configuration variable to create virtual environments within your project directory.
+Additionally, you can use the `virtualenvs.in-project` configuration variable to create virtual environments within your project directory, which is recommended.

 You can create or remove the environment with `env` family commands.
 `env use` will create new environment with specified python version.